Christ-Mind-Teachings/cmi-wom/_acq/wom.md

 * *The Way of Transformation  and*
 * *The Way of Knowing*

-Each of *The Christ Mind Trilogy* texts and set of exercises is meant be completed before moving on to the next.
+Each of *The Christ Mind Trilogy* texts and set of exercises is meant to be completed before moving on to the next.

 ## The Way of Mastery Living Practices